- Top

 Employment support training “Seven-Eleven Work Experience”

 Seven-Eleven Japan promotes the acquisition of qualifications specified by the Ministry of Health, Labour and Welfare under the "Act on Employment Promotion, etc. of Persons with Disabilities" as a measure to retain employees with disabilities in the workplace.
-Various initiatives have been promoted, with 96 employees having been certified as “Employment Counselors for People with Disabilities” and 15 employees certified as “Job Coaches (in-house workplace adjustment supporters)” as of the end of February 2022.
-These job coaches (in-house workplace adjustment supporters) with specialized knowledge provide training on how to support oneself in daily life and on how to behave as a working adult, conduct interviews over the internet, and the like.
-Even amid the COVID-19 pandemic, they have been endeavoring to create great places to work.
+Various initiatives have been promoted, with 95 employees having been certified as “Employment Counselors for People with Disabilities” and 22 employees certified as “Job Coaches (in-house workplace adjustment supporters)” as of the end of February 2024.
+These job coaches (in-house workplace adjustment supporters) with specialized knowledge provide training on how to support oneself in daily life and on how to behave as a working adult, conduct interviews over the internet, they have been endeavoring to create great places to work.

 In addition, the company has introduced a voice-recognition system that can allow hearing-impaired employees to participate in remote meetings, and it is striving to create an environment where communications among all employees will be smooth.
 In October 2022, the company received the Governor of Tokyo Award in the Excellent Company Awards for Employment of Persons with Disabilities presented by the Tokyo Metropolitan Government, in recognition of this series of initiatives.